 The SAMOS operator has adopted a collaborative approach to identifying and considering the interests of the SAMOS participants and other relevant stakeholders in its decision-making processes.
-This includes the SAMOS User Group (SUG), the customer survey, stakeholder engagement matrix, engagement policy, Settlement System Participant Group (SSPG), PASA, all the relevant legal instruments, as well as position papers and other publications that are taken into consideration.
+This includes the SAMOS User Group (SUG), the customer survey, the stakeholder engagement matrix, an engagement policy, the Settlement System Participant Group (SSPG), PASA, all the relevant legal instruments as well as position papers and other publications that are taken into consideration.

-The SUG meetings held with the participants and the PSOs provide a platform for the SAMOS operator to discuss any issues that impact the stakeholders.
+The SUG meetings held with the participants and the PSOs provide a platform for the SAMOS operator to discuss any issues that impact on the stakeholders.
 The SAMOS operator can also convene special meetings to discuss issues that have an impact on the stakeholders.